Im-Rises/CMake-Cpp-Library-Example/README.md

 ## Todo

-- [ ] Create a GitHub Action for each library
+- [ ] Create a cmake script for each library test or one job for each library
 - [ ] Add more libraries

 ## Library list